SamMilnes/DS-Individual-Final-Project/README.md

 ## Introduction
 When brainstorming project ideas, it came apparent that I wanted to work on something that I was heavily interested in.
 I decided I wanted to combine my interests of neural networks with the sport of golf.

-I was cursious to see if I could accurately predict the golf scores for the annual PGA Masters Tournament, using deep learning techniques
+I was cursious to see if I could accurately predict the golf scores for the annual PGA Masters Tournament, using deep learning techniques.
+This project would not be hosted or deployed anywhere.

+The goal of this project was to try to predict golf scores, while also further gaining knowledge in the deep learning/machine learning space.
 ## Selection of Data.
 https://github.com/jdubbert/Scrape-World-Golf-Rankings
 ## Methods